cakephp/docs/pt/development/dispatch-filters.rst

     // Em seu bootstrap.php
     DispatcherFactory::add('HttpCache', ['for' => '/pages'])

-This filter will send a expiration header to 1 day in the future for all responses produced by the pages controller.
-You could of course do the same in the controller, this is just an example of what could be done with filters.
-For instance, instead of altering the response, you could cache it using :php:class:`Cake\\Cache\\Cache` and serve the response from the ``beforeDispatch()`` callback.

-While powerful, dispatcher filters have the potential to make your application more difficult to maintain.
-Filters are an extremely powerful tool when used wisely and adding response handlers for each URL in your app is not a good use for them.
-Keep in mind that not everything needs to be a filter; `Controllers` and `Components` are usually a more accurate choice for adding any request handling code to your app.

 Esse filtro enviará um cabeçalho de expiração para 1 dia no futuro para todas as respostas produzidas pelo controlador de páginas. É claro que você poderia fazer